eXist-db/eXide/Readme.md

 Features
 --------

-* XQuery function and variable completion (press Ctrl-Space)
+* XQuery function and variable completion (press Ctrl-Space or Opt-Space)
 * Outline view showing all functions and variables reachable from the current file
 * Powerful navigation (press F3 on a function call to see its declaration)
 * Templates